apache/incubator-graphar/docs/libraries/pyspark/pyspark.md

 The GraphAr Spark library can be used in a range of scenarios:

-- Taking GAR as a data source to execute SQL queries or do graph processing (e.g., using GraphX).
+- Taking GraphAr format data as a data source to execute SQL queries or do graph processing (e.g., using GraphX).
-- Transforming data between GAR and other data sources (e.g., Hive, Neo4j, NebulaGraph, …).
+- Transforming data between GraphAr format data and other data sources (e.g., Hive, Neo4j, NebulaGraph, …).
-- Transforming GAR data between different file types (e.g., from ORC to Parquet).
+- Transforming GraphAr format data between different file types (e.g., from ORC to Parquet).
-- Transforming GAR data between different adjList types (e.g., from COO to CSR).
+- Transforming GraphAr format data between different adjList types (e.g., from COO to CSR).
-- Modifying existing GAR data (e.g., adding new vertices/edges).
+- Modifying existing GraphAr format data (e.g., adding new vertices/edges).

 ## Get GraphAr Spark Library